bioinform/somaticseq/README.md

 --arbitrary-indels  additional_indel_calls_1.vcf.gz additional_indel_calls_2.vcf.gz ...
 ```

+* For all of those input VCF files, both `.vcf` and `.vcf.gz` are acceptable.
+SomaticSeq also accepts `.cram`, but some callers only take `.bam`.

 * `--arbitrary-snvs` and `--arbitrary-indels` are added in v3.7.0.
-It allows users to input **any** arbitrary VCF files from callers we did not explicitly incorporate.
+It allows users to input **any** arbitrary VCF files from callers that we did not explicitly incorporate.
 SNVs and indels have to be separated.
-If your caller puts SNVs and indels in the same output VCF file, you may split it by `splitVcf.py -infile combined_small_variants.vcf -snv snvs.vcf -indel indels.vcf`.
-As usual, input can be either `.vcf` or `.vcf.gz`.
+If your caller puts SNVs and indels in the same output VCF file, you may split it using a SomaticSeq utility script: `splitVcf.py -infile combined_small_variants.vcf -snv snvs.vcf -indel indels.vcf`.
+As usual, input can be either `.vcf` or `.vcf.gz`, but output will be `.vcf`.

 * `--inclusion-region` or `--exclusion-region` will require `bedtools` in your path.

-* `--algorithm` will default to `xgboost` as v3.6.0, but can also be `ada` (AdaBoost in R).
-XGBoost supports multi-threading and can be orders of magnitude faster than AdaBoost, and seems to be about the same in terms of accuracy, so we changed the default from `ada` to `xgboost` as v3.6.0.
+* `--algorithm` defaults to `xgboost` as v3.6.0, but can also be `ada` (AdaBoost in R).
+XGBoost supports multi-threading and can be orders of magnitude faster than AdaBoost, and seems to be about the same in terms of accuracy, so we changed the default from `ada` to `xgboost` as v3.6.0 and that's what we recommend now.

 * To split the job into multiple threads, place `--threads X` before the `paired` option to indicate X threads.
 It simply creates multiple BED file (each consisting of 1/X of total base pairs) for SomaticSeq to run on each of those sub-BED files in parallel.
 It then merges the results.
 This requires `bedtools` in your path.
-* For all input VCF files, either .vcf or .vcf.gz are acceptable.

 Additional parameters to be specified **before** `paired` option to invoke training mode.
 In addition to the four files specified above, two classifiers (SNV and indel) will be created..
 * `--somaticseq-train`: FLAG to invoke training mode with no argument, which also requires ground truth VCF files as follows: